GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/03_axis_page.md

 # "Axis" Page

-The "Axis" configuration page is shown in {numref}`fig:conf_stepper_3`.
-As shown, the parameters use the units established on the initial configuration page (see {numref}`sec:conf_start`); thus, position parameters are in millimeters (mm), speed parameters in millimeters per second (mm/s), and acceleration parameters in millimeters per second squared (mm/s^2^).
-The various options available on this page and their recommended settings for our gantry robot configuration are described below.
+The "Axis" configuration page is shown below in {numref}`fig:conf_x1_axis`.
+The parameters use the units established on the initial configuration page (see {numref}`sec:conf_start`); thus, position parameters are in millimeters (mm), speed parameters in millimeters per second (mm/s), and acceleration parameters in millimeters per second squared (mm/s{sup}`2`).
+The various options available on this page and their settings for our gantry robot configuration are described in the following sections.

-:::{figure} images/config-stepper/03-axis.png
+:::{figure} images/config-x1/03-axis.png
-:name: fig:conf_stepper_3
+:name: fig:conf_x1_axis

-"Axis" configuration page of the stepper motor controller.
+"Axis" configuration page of the X1 motor controller.
 :::

 ## Axis Configuration Summary

-{numref}`tab:axis_config_summary` below summarizes the configuration parameters for the axes in our gantry robot:
+{numref}`tab:axis_config_summary` below summarizes the configuration parameters for the axes:

 :::{tabularcolumns} l\R{0.24}\R{0.24}
 :::